 Switch to stabilize mode, arm your motors and raise your throttle to the midpoint.
 Turn off your transmitter.
 The Flight Mode should switch to RTL if you have a GPS lock or LAND if you do not have a GPS lock (the flight mode and GPS lock status are visible in the Mission Planner's flight data screen).

-Test #4: retaking control after the failsafe has cleared continuing on from test #3, turn your transmitter back on
+Test #4: retaking control after the failsafe has cleared

 Test #5 (optional): removing power from the receiver